KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

 # Arabidopsis 6mA/CpG Detection and Comparison Pipeline – Reproducibility Guide

 ### A note to the grader
-This repository contains a reproducibility pipeline for our capstone project on 6mA and CpG methylation detection in Arabidopsis thaliana.
+This is our reproducibility pipeline for our capstone project to detect and compare 6mA and CpG methylation in Arabidopsis thaliana.

-We understand that you are aware of the specific data-sharing constraints surrounding this project.
 Due to privacy and permission restrictions set by our sponsor and steward, we are not authorized to distribute the raw data files externally, including for grading purposes.
 This policy has been approved by Dr. Payne.

 To support transparency and demonstrate our work, we have included:
 - A detailed workflow guide
 - An overview of expected inputs and processing steps

 We are still working on making 6mA data presentable.
 In its current state, our pipeline gives an output for 6mA concentration but it is not accurate.
 Please be patient as we continue to work on this problem.
 Dr. Payne is aware of this hiccup.

+# Reproducibility Guide

 Expected Inputs Files:
 These are the files we would provide you with